 Rotating category cash back cards are a little more complicated.

-Like bonus category cash back cards, rotating category cards offer higher cash back percentages on certain types of purchases—but these purchase categories rotate every quarter, and cardholders have to activate their rotating bonus categories before they can earn rewards.
+Like bonus category cash back cards, rotating category cards offer higher cash back percentages on certain types of purchases—but these purchase categories rotate every quarter, and cardholders must activate their rotating bonus categories before they can earn rewards.

 The Chase Freedom Flex℠ and Discover it® Cash Back cards offer rotating category cash back rewards.
 Both cards offer 5 percent cash back on categories that rotate every quarter (activation required) for up to $1,500 in purchases per quarter (then 1 percent).
 That’s $75 cash back per quarter or $300 per year if you max out your rotating category purchases.

-These 5 percent cash back categories include everything from grocery stores to streaming services and often feature popular online businesses like Amazon.com and PayPal.
+These elevated cash back categories include everything from grocery stores to streaming services and often feature popular online businesses like Amazon.com, Walmart and PayPal.

 The Chase Freedom Flex also offers 5 percent cash back on Chase Ultimate Rewards travel purchases, 5 percent cash back on Lyft rides (through March 2022), 3 percent cash back on drugstores and dining (including restaurants, takeout and eligible delivery services) and at least 1 percent cash back on other purchases.

-The Discover it Cash Back card offers only 1 percent cash back on non-rotating-category purchases but new cardholders can take advantage of Discover’s Cashback Match to essentially double any cash back rewards they earn during their first year.
+Aside from its rotating bonus categories, the Discover it Cash Back card offers only 1 percent cash back on general purchases.
+However, new cardholders can take advantage of Discover’s Cashback Match, Discover will automatically match all the cash back you’ve earned at the end of your first year.

 How to use cash back rewards

-There are many ways to use cash back rewards once you’ve earned them.
+There are many ways to use cash back rewards once you’ve accumulated a hearty balance.
 Some of the most popular ways to redeem your cash back are for statement credits, online shopping and gift cards.

 Certain cards also allow you to deposit your cash back directly into a bank account or use it to make a charitable donation.
-Many cards, however, offer the most lucrative reward terms, including increased cash back value, when you redeem your cash back to book travel through the issuer’s own online portal.
+Some cards even offer the option to use your cash back to book travel through the issuer’s own online portal.

-Some credit card issuers also let you connect your cash back rewards to PayPal or Amazon, enabling you to use your cash back rewards to cover part of your next purchase.
+Some credit card issuers also let you connect your cash back rewards to PayPal or Amazon.com, enabling you to use your cash back rewards to cover part or all of your purchase.

-Make sure you understand all of the ways your credit card allows you to use and redeem your cash back rewards—that way, you can put every dollar of cash back to good use.
+Make sure you understand all the ways your credit card allows you to redeem your cash back rewards—that way, you can put every dollar of cash back to good use.

 Making the most of your cash back cards